GLOSSARY @F-L-O-W

 conditional

-– a relationship in logic in which if p occurs then q will
+– a relationship in logic in which if p occurs then q will occur.

 conditions (e5-3)

 – are circumstances that require a response from us.
-In
+In framing the

-framing the response we envision a goal-state which will
+response we envision a goal-state which will place us in a desirable

-for example, changing them, stabilizing them, or fleeing
+relationship to the conditions, for example, changing them, stabilizing

-them.
+them, or fleeing them.
 This appeal to goals or ends tacitly brings into

-play our personal core, which is the domain of our
+play our personal core, which is the domain of our end-goals.
+We are

-end-goals.
-We are always living and communicating within a
+always living and communicating within a network of such conditions and

-anticipated duration.
-Each of us identifies differently
+or anticipated duration.
+Each of us identifies differently what

-what conditions are significant and will move us toward
+conditions are significant and will move us toward goal states we desire

-goal states we desire or resist.
-This factor enables an
+or resist.
+This factor enables an encoder to further determine his

-further specification by the encoder leaves in some degree
+meaning.
+Yet even this further specification by the encoder leaves in

-a gap that must be left empty or be supplied by the
+some degree a gap that must be left empty or be supplied by the

 perceiver.

-also in this order: Epigenetic5, Content(e5-1),
+– See also in this order: Epigenetic5, Content(e5-1), Context(e5-2),

-Context(e5-2), Code(e5-4), and Culture(e5-5).
+Code(e5-4), and Culture(e5-5).

 connection

-– this is the first core competency of the Coach2 Coaching
+– this is the first core competency of the Coach2 Coaching Model.
+The

-Model.
-The connection the coach establishes with the
+connection the coach establishes with the client, involving elements of

+coach.
 See: Clarification, Commitment.

 construct